vanus-labs/docs/user-manual/concepts/subscription.md

 ### Sink

-The Sink is the target where the Subscription will send the event.
-This Sink can be a Vance Sink, Mainstream Serverless computing products such as AWS Lambda, Cloud Function, Knative Serving, etc.
+The Sink is the target which receives events.
+It may be a [Sink Connector](connector.md), Mainstream Serverless computing products such as AWS Lambda, Cloud Function, Knative Serving, etc.

 ### Config